StrutFit/iOSSDK/README.md

         }
     }

-    // This lets us communicate information between the webview & button func userContentController(_ userContentController: WKUserContentController, didReceive message: WKScriptMessage) {
+    // This lets us communicate information between the webview & button. func userContentController(_ userContentController: WKUserContentController, didReceive message: WKScriptMessage) {
         if message.name == Constants.postMessageHandlerName {
             _strutfitButton!.evaluatePostMessage(messageString: message.body as!
 String)
         }
+    }

+    // This function gets called when the size changes if you want to automatically populate your size selection.
+    // This is optional.
+    func sizeChangeCallBack(size: String, sizeUnit: Int) {
+        print(size);
+        print(sizeUnit);
     }
 }
 ```